 Do you know where the Department for Education has sent your child’s sensitive school records?

-Your personal, identifiable and sensitive data might be among the 23+ million and growing pupil records taken from schools in England since 1996, named since 2002, and given out by the Department for Education from the National Pupil Database.
-Pupil-level data are handed out for free for re-use by a range of third-parties, including commercial organisations like data management consultancies, think tanks, and “one-man shows”, as well as other government departments, police, charities, Fleet Street and television journalists.
+Your personal, identifiable and sensitive data might be among the 23+ million and growing pupil records taken from schools in England since 1996, named since 2002, and given out by the Department for Education from the National Pupil Database between March 2012 and April 2018.
+Pupil-level data have been handed out for free for re-use by a range of third-parties, including commercial organisations like data management consultancies, think tanks, and “one-man shows”, as well as other government departments, police, charities, Fleet Street and television journalists.

-Data are stored forever and never deleted.
-They are not anonymous, but named, individual records.
+Data are not anonymous, but named, individual records at national level, stored forever, and never deleted.
 Parents and children are not asked for consent or offered any choice before the data are handed out without our permission.

-Now the government is adding even more sensitive data to it, from January 2018.
-Together with charities and leading advocates of child rights in England, we are calling on them to first make the existing database safe, fair and transparent.
-Data used badly can mean stigma and discrimination. #LabelsLastaLifetime.
+The Department began adding even more sensitive data to it, from January 2018.
+Together with charities and leading advocates of child rights in England, we called on them to first make the existing database safe, fair and transparent.
+Data used badly can mean stigma and discrimination.
+After all, #LabelsLastaLifetime.

 The National Pupil Database is “one of the richest education datasets in the world” using records from every child in state education, and some data from exam-age children from some independent schools.

-defenddigitalme is campaigning to make pupil data safe.
+defenddigitalme has campaigned to make pupil data safe since 2015.
 Users should come to the data, not have raw identifiable data copied and sent out, as it has been over 1,000 times since 2012.
-There are better, safer ways of providing access to personal confidential data for research purposes.
+There are better, safer ways of providing access to personal confidential data for research purposes, including synthetic data.

 We believe children and parents should be informed, and have control over their own personal data, if and how they are stored and used in the National Pupil Database.
 It’s all part of improving children’s digital understanding.
 Use of records for one thing, should not automatically mean re-use for a quite different purpose, and school records should promote children’s development to their full potential, not put them at risk of discrimination.